-With the growth of people forming groups on Social platforms eg. Facebook Groups/ WhatsApp Groups; Online Communities are becoming a popular method of data-collection.
-People have grown familiar with group interactions online – whether it is through Social platforms or Productivity platforms like Zoom.
-Online communities meet on such platforms and their interaction is moderated by an experienced researcher.
+With the growth of people forming groups on Social platforms such as Facebook Groups/ WhatsApp Groups, online communities are becoming a popular data-collection method.
+People have grown familiar with online group interactions – whether it is through Social platforms or Productivity platforms like Zoom.
+Online communities meet on such platforms, and an experienced researcher moderates their interaction.
 Group sizes could be smaller (3-6 respondents) as compared to traditional FGDs.

 Social Media Analysis

 Social Media can be treated as a passive source of data-collection.
 For instance, tweets/ Facebook posts/ Instagram posts relating to a particular automobile company could provide significant insight about what people feel about that company.
 Social Media Analysis is a relatively new data-collection in context of market research.
-It relies heavily on off-the-shelf tools, to capture data.
-Once captured, such data is cleant, organized and then analyzed to arrive at relevant insights.
+It relies heavily on off-the-shelf tools to capture data.
+Once captured, such data is cleaned, organised and then analysed to arrive at relevant insights.
 Lack of awareness among clients and sensitivity about data privacy makes this method a sparingly used one, currently.